sebassem/WVD-New-Host-pool/README.md

-# WVD-New-Host-pool
+# WVD scripts
-This repository will hold all scripts needed to create a new host pool and app groups
+This repository will hold all scripts related to WVD